Kaliguth/Park-Passage-project/README.md

 ### National parks page

-This page presents objects fetched from the national parks API.<br>
+This page presents objects fetched from the national parks API (maximum number of parks to fetch is 50).<br>
 Each object is shown inside a container with the name and an image of the park.<br>
 The page also allows the user to search for a park by name with an input and a button.<br>
-The user can input the whole name, part of it, or even one letter.
+The user can input the whole name, part of it, or even one letter.<br>
+A select box to the right of the search by name elemets allows the user to select an activity.<br>
+Choosing an activity shows parks offering the selected activity.

 #### Functionality: